Microsoft/azure-docs.pt-pt/articles/app-service/containers/tutorial-python-postgresql-app.md

 ## <a name="create-local-python-app"></a>Criar uma aplicação Python local

-Neste passo, vai configurar o projeto de Python Django local.
+Nesta etapa, você configura o projeto Django do Python local.

 ### <a name="clone-the-sample-app"></a>Clonar a aplicação de exemplo